-- The muscle tapers the upper pole of the breast, allowing for a superior contour and a more natural teardrop shape.
-This works for round implants as well as
+- The muscle tapers the upper pole of the breast mound, allowing for a superior contour and a more natural teardrop shape.
+This works for round implants as well as for shaped implants.

 - Placing the implant behind the muscle has historically decreased the risk of a tight scar around the implant, also called capsular contracture.

 - If the breast implant is placed behind the muscle, there is improved visualization of the breast tissue during mammography.

 - Decreased visibility and palpability of the implant.

 Implants in front of the muscle have the following advantages:

 - Better fill of the loose skin.
 Sometimes this can eliminate the need for a breast lift.

 - Less movement of the implant with pectoralis major flexion.